 A contact center serving multiple enterprises from various locations originates calls using the unique calling TN specified by each enterprise.

-The SHAKEN specification provides guidance to originating SPs on how they can satisfy the TN-legitimacy condition in order to provide full attestation for call scenarios where the originating provider is not the TN provider.
-For example, the originating SP could establish the legitimacy of the calling TN as part of the service level agreement with the customer, or it could obtain the necessary TN assignment information from the TN provider using some “out-of-band” mechanism.
+The SHAKEN specification provides guidance to originating SPs on how they can satisfy the TN-legitimacy condition in order to provide full attestation for call scenarios where the OSP does not have a direct UNI relationship with the customer, or where the OSP is not the TN service provider (TNSP).
+For example, the OSP could establish the legitimacy of the calling TN as part of the service level agreement with the customer, or it could obtain the necessary TN assignment information from the TNSP using some “out-of-band” mechanism.

 However, these mechanisms often have shortcomings.
-The service level agreement approach may be unworkable in practice due to a low level of trust between originating provider and customer.
-Or the originating provider may have no relationship with or knowledge of the TN provider.
-And finally, the ad-hoc and non-automated nature of these mechanisms incurs a large administrative overhead for the participating parties (e.g., the overhead required to establish relationships between otherwise unrelated providers), and could make full attestation non-viable in the majority of enterprise scenarios.
+The service level agreement approach may be unworkable in practice due to a low level of trust between the OSP and customer.
+Or the OSP may have no relationship with or knowledge of the TNSP.
+The TNSP itself may not know the identity of the customer that was ultimately assigned the TN (consider the case where the TNSP assigns the TN to a reseller, who then assigns the TN to one of the reseller’s customers).
+And finally, the ad-hoc and non-automated nature of these mechanisms incurs a large administrative overhead for the participating parties (e.g., the overhead required to establish relationships between otherwise unrelated providers) and could make full attestation non-viable in the majority of enterprise scenarios.

-The delegate mechanism defined in this specification addresses these shortcomings by providing an automated, protocol-based mechanism that enables a telephone number provider customer the ability to directly sign calls using a set of credentials that are specific to the telephone number resources that customer is responsible for in the form of delegate certificates.
+The delegate mechanism defined in this specification addresses these shortcomings by providing an automated, protocol-based mechanism that provides a telephone number customer with the ability to directly sign calls using a set of credentials in the form of delegate certificates that are specific to the telephone number resources that customer is authorized to use.

 Normative References